manujjoshi/manujjoshi/README.md

 🌱 I use Flask, Fast API and Django for for API development.

-🌱 4x Microsift Certified and 2x Databricks Certified.
+🌱 4x Microsoft Certified and 2x Databricks Certified.

 ### Connect with me: